-A Covered Entity must submit this certification and annual re-certification for itself and for subsidiaries that appear as reimbursable cost centers on its most recently filed cost report.
-Outpatient clinics or departments within the four walls of a hospital need not be separately certified, but outpatient facilities at another physical address must be separately registered in the OPA database.
-The hospital must show that the off-site facility is an integral part of the hospital and is included as reimbursable on the hospital's most recent cost report.
-12
+A covered entity must submit this initial certification and ongoing annual re-certification for itself and for outpatient departments that appear as reimbursable cost centers (known as child sites) on its most recently filed cost report.
+Outpatient clinics or departments within the four walls of a hospital need not be separately certified, but eligible outpatient facilities at another physical address must be separately registered as child sites in the OPA database.
+The hospital must show that the off-site facility is an integral part of the hospital and is included as reimbursable on the hospital's most recent cost report.11

-Eligible Patients and the Risk of Diversion.
-The 340B discount is available only for eligible patients.
-Although it is anticipated that the Proposed Interpretive Guidance will address the definition of the "patient" for 340B purposes, current guidance comes from the HRSA guidelines published in 1996.
-The guidelines provide that (with the exception of State-operated or funded AIDS drug purchasing assistance programs) an individual is a patient of a Covered Entity only if:
+Eligible Patients & the Risk of Diversion

+The 340B discount is available only for dispensations to eligible patients.
+Although the Mega Guidance further addresses the definition of the "patient" for 340B purposes, current guidance comes from the HRSA guidelines published in 1996.12 The guidelines provide that (with the exception of state-operated or funded AIDS drug purchasing assistance programs) an individual is a patient of a covered entity only if:

-An individual will not be considered a patient of the entity for purposes of 340B if the only healthcare service received by the individual from the Covered Entity is the dispensing of a drug or drugs for subsequent self-administration or administration in the home setting.14
+An individual will not be considered a patient of the entity for purposes of 340B if the only healthcare service received by the individual from the covered entity is the dispensing of a drug or drugs for subsequent selfadministration or administration in the home setting.13